Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 # About Interpreters and Compilers

-What we basically have done through this post, is basically transform the program source code into instructions that can be interpreted in a more efficient way.
+What we basically have done through this post, is to transform the program source code into instructions that can be interpreted in a more efficient way.
 We also looked for common patterns in the code and created specific instructions for them, increasing the performance even more.

-These are already a basic version of what interpreters and compilers do.
+These are already basic ideas of what interpreters and compilers do.
 Instead of interpreting/compiling the code directly from its source code (like how AST-walking interpreters, or single pass compilers do), they most of the time convert them to an intermediate representation (IR) that is more suitable for interpreting, compiling, applying optimizations, etc.

-For example, in Lua an AST is not even created, the source code is directly compile, in a single pass, to *bytecode*, which is the IR used by the Lua interpreter.
+For example, in Lua an AST is not even created, the source code is directly compiled, in a single pass, to *bytecode*, which is the IR used by the Lua interpreter.

 A more complex example would be Rust.
 In Rust, the code AST is first converted